archway-network/archway-docs/docs/participate/wallet.md

 ### Using a Browser Extension (Keplr)

-This quick start guide helps you set up a wallet and manage your tokens with it.
-A popular wallets for Cosmos-based coins is [Keplr](https://wallet.keplr.app/), a wallet that is similar to MetaMask.
+A popular wallet for Cosmos-based coins is [Keplr](https://wallet.keplr.app/), a wallet that offers a similar user experience to MetaMask on Ethereum.
+For instructions regarding downloading, installing and setting up [Keplr](https://wallet.keplr.app/) see Keplr's own [installation guide](https://keplr.crunch.help/getting-started/installing-keplr-wallet)

-#### Installing Keplr

-For instructions on installing and setting up [Keplr](https://wallet.keplr.app/) see

-#### Open Keplr

-Select the Keplr icon on your web browser.
-You see a screen like this:
+After installing the extension, open Keplr by selecting its icon from your browser toolbar.
+If you haven't created an account yet, you'll see a screen like this:

 ![](../assets/keplr02.png)

-#### Create an Account

 Select `Create new account` to see the following form: